Site icon Welcome To Infinity

 When it comes to Mars, it moves faster than Earth and takes 687 Earth days to complete one orbit around the sun.
 Mars also has two moons, Phobos and Deimos.
 Phobos is the fastest natural satellite in the solar system, orbiting Mars in just 7 hours and 39 minutes, while Deimos takes just 30 hours to complete one orbit around Mars.

 In contrast, Saturn takes 10,759 Earth days to complete one orbit around the sun, making it one of the slowest planets in our solar system.
-Uranus has a long orbit of 30,687 Earth days, almost 84 Earth years to orbit the sun.
+Uranus has a long orbit of 30,687 Earth days, taking almost 84 Earth years to orbit the sun.
 It is the second-slowest planet in the solar system.
 Neptune takes 60,190 Earth days to complete one orbit around the sun, making it the slowest planet in our solar system.

 Overall, it's fascinating to note that different planets move at different speeds and have unique characteristics.
 While some planets zip around the sun in a matter of days, others take decades to complete a single orbit.
 The next time you gaze up at the night sky, remember that each planet in our solar system has its own story to tell and its own surprises to uncover.